imronuke/ADPRES/docs/install.md

 g95 *.o -o adpres
 ```

 These command will create an executable file named `adpres`.
+If you use Intel fortran compiler, just change `g95` with `ifort` in the commands above.
 Now, you can run a test using several examples of inputs file in folder [smpl](https://github.com/imronuke/ADPRES/tree/master/smpl) to see if you had compiled properly.
 You can run ADPRES using command

 ```
 adpres [FILE_PATH_NAME]